simplex-chat/simplex-chat/README.md

 You can join either by opening these links in the app or by opening them in a desktop browser and scanning the QR code.

-## Make a private connection with a friend
+## Make a private connection

-You need to share a link or scan a QR code (in person or during a video call) to make a connection and start messaging.
+You need to share a link with your friend or scan a QR code from their phone, in person or during a video call, to make a connection and start messaging.

 The channel through which you share the link does not have to be secure - it is enough that you can confirm who sent you the message and that your SimpleX connection is established.

 <img src="https://github.com/simplex-chat/.github/blob/master/profile/images/app1.png" alt="Make a private connection" height="360"> <img src="https://github.com/simplex-chat/.github/blob/master/profile/images/arrow.png" height="360"> <img src="https://github.com/simplex-chat/.github/blob/master/profile/images/app2.png" alt="Conversation" height="360"> <img src="https://github.com/simplex-chat/.github/blob/master/profile/images/arrow.png" height="360"> <img src="https://github.com/simplex-chat/.github/blob/master/profile/images/app3.png" alt="Video call" height="360">

+After you connect, you can [verify connection security code](./blog/20230103-simplex-chat-v4.4-disappearing-messages.md#connection-security-verification).

 ## Help translating SimpleX Chat